A comprehensive 10 step roadmap to a blockbuster health IT startup for aspiring HIT entrepreneurs.

 Step 7: Forge Relationships

 The bad news is that you cannot do this alone.
 The good news is that if you did a good job in previous steps, and since you have an MD after your name, finding useful partners should be pretty straightforward, particularly if you set up your enterprise as a non-profit.
 You will need several types of partners and supporters.
 First and foremost, you will need a couple of big name public and/or private supporters (not necessarily financial supporters) to amplify whatever visibility you managed to create on your own, and to add credibility to your agenda.
 In our field of endeavor, ONC would be great, but decently sized technology companies with health care aspirations, such as IBM, AT&T or Microsoft may be even better.
 Large health IT vendors, maybe even sleeping giants like GE or Siemens are also good, and medical centers of excellence or reputable academic centers, like Kaiser, Mayo, Johns Hopkins, Intermountain or Duke, are a fantastic addition.
 In some cases, medical societies, private insurers and State organizations can add lots of value to your supporter list.
 If you are truly a country doc, you may need to dig up some old acquaintances from Medical school that chose a different path in life and renew some friendships that you may have discarded along the road.
 Expect to be buying lots of lunches and learn to not take rejection personally.
 Remember, you only need one good supporter to start the ball rolling.
 You will also need a couple of individuals (preferably somewhat known in the industry) with expertise in statistics, health IT standards and software testing, which will not be very difficult to find.
+These individuals should have a good understand of software testing tools because testing can potentially make or break your start up.

 Step 8: Float Some Innovative Ideas